speedscale/docs/docs/guides/replay/mocks/resign-jwt-mocks.md

 }
 ```

-Now, run your replay using your new test config and you're ready to go!
+Now, run your replay and you're ready to go!